Grademark/grademark-first-example/README.md

 This is an example trading strategy that demonstrates the [grademark API](https://github.com/ashleydavis/grademark) for backtesting financial trading strategies.

+To see this code and backtesting output presented in the notebook style [please see this Gist](https://gist.github.com/ashleydavis/244b8f7ef91a36b7f8e1b2f0dd90c6f5).

 You need Node.js installed to run this.

 ## Try it out